johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 This takes a while to accomplish, but if you use this method, no one can ever guess your private key.
 An attacker might still be able to steal it or force you to hand it over, but he or she would never be able to guess it using a dictionary attack nor by guessing personal information about you.

 #### Generating the public address or public key
+My custom version of MyEtherWallet (the one already loaded on your pi if you have been following along) does this for you.
+You can also do this at the pi's command line.
+I include the following instructions only for those who want to know what is going on behind the scenes.
 You already have the program **keygen.js** in your ethereum directory.

 Open the Terminal window on your pi.